zenml-io/zenml/docs/book/starter-guide/pipelines/iteration.md

 first_pipeline_instance.run()
 ```

 Running this the first time will create a single `run` for `version 1` of the pipeline called `first_pipeline`.

+### Try it yourself:

-In case you did not run this in the first chapter, try it yourself:
+In case you did not run this in the first chapter, run:

 ```shell
 python run.py --simple